-What is known as the “Enneagram of Personality” or the “Traditional Enneagram” is a complex system of understanding individuals that touts itself as the most dynamic and open of the various typologies and also offers itself as a path to liberation or self-actualization, and even promote as a way to know God.
+What is known as the “Enneagram of Personality” or the “Traditional Enneagram” is a complex system of understanding individuals that some tout as the most dynamic and open of the various typologies, offer as a path to liberation or self-actualization, and even promote as a way to know God.

 There are a variety of modern theories regarding the Enneagram.
 The current Enneagram of Personality comes from Claudio Naranjo’s expansion of Ichazo’s work with later expansions made by Don Riso and Russ Hudson.
 The idea of nine personality types is based on the concept of the nine divine forms (Plato and, later, Plotinus), the seven deadly sins, and Kabbalah traditions.
-Ichazo was influenced by many religious and philosophical traditions including mystical Judaism (Kabbalah), Christianity, Buddhism, Islam, Taoism, and Greek philosophy.
+Ichazo was influenced by many religious, occultic, and philosophical traditions including mystical Judaism (Kabbalah), Roman Catholicism, Buddhism, Islam, Taoism, and Greek philosophy.
 Thus, the Enneagram of Personality is a synthesis of many different ideas.

 According to the Enneagram Institute, the Enneagram can help people restore balance to their “personality structure” and develop more desirable spiritual and psychological qualities.
 Believers in the Enneagram seek to unravel the mystery of their “true identity.”
 They see themselves as spiritual beings who have lost contact with their true nature.
 Once they discover their “true self”—by means of the Enneagram—they experience a spiritual awakening full of freedom and joy—a “conversion,” of sorts.
 Thus, the Enneagram is seen as a mystical tool in solving mankind’s problem (a lack of self-knowledge) and providing the means of salvation (self-discovery).

-As previously stated, the Enneagram of Personality, as popularized in the West, includes nine types of personality.
-These include (1) The Reformer, (2) The Helper, (3) The Achiever, (4) The Individualist, (5) The Investigator, (6) The Loyalist, (7) The Enthusiast, (8) The Challenger, and (9) The Peacemaker.
+The Enneagram of Personality, as popularized in the West, includes nine types of personality.
+These are (1) The Reformer, (2) The Helper, (3) The Achiever, (4) The Individualist, (5) The Investigator, (6) The Loyalist, (7) The Enthusiast, (8) The Challenger, and (9) The Peacemaker.
 Each personality type also has at least one “wing.”
 The wings are the numbers on either side of the basic type; for example, a type 2 (Helper) would have either a type 1 or type 3 wing, which modifies the way in which the dominant personality is expressed.
 Each type also has a range of functionality, with three levels considered healthy, three considered average, and three considered unhealthy.

 Adding to the complexity, each personality type on the Enneagram is also compared to two other types in terms of integration (security or growth) or disintegration (stress).
 When under stress, a particular type will often behave as someone in an unhealthy range of a different type would act out.
 For example, according to the Enneagram, a type 2 under stress will act as an unhealthy type 8.
 But a type 2 moving in the direction of growth will act more like a healthy type 4.